ShahSwapnil/Observability/README.md

 ## Access Grafana

 - Open your web browser and navigate to [Grafana Dashboard](http://localhost:3000) - <http://localhost:3000>
-- The default username is admin and password is admin.
-You can change these credentials within the `.env` file.
 - Explore the pre-configured dashboards for visualizing telemetry data collected by the OpenTelemetry Collector.

 ## Stopping the Stack